 Until the late 1980s, trucks were generally equipped with sealed beam replaceable glass headlights either round or rectangular in shape.
 When Halogen headlights were introduced early in the 1980s, they looked like a sealed beam, but were a Halogen high-pressure lamp within a sealed beam lamp envelope.

-In the mid-1980s, vehicles sold new in North America started looking more like the rest of the world with composite headlights blended into the aerodynamic shape of a truck’s front end.
+In the mid-1980s, vehicles sold new in North America started looking more like the rest of the world with composite headlights blended into the aerodynamic shape of a food truck’s front end.

 Despite changes in lighting technology throughout the years, basic headlight adjustment has not changed much.
 Whether it is a sealed beam in a ’65 GMC or a Lexan composite lamp in an ’05 Sprinter, basic principles are the same.
 Lamps adjust up and down or left and right with fine thread adjustment screws.
 In older applications you will find fine-thread Phillips head screws at 12 o’clock and either 9 or 3 o’clock depending upon side dampened by a spring on each.
 In newer composite headlight applications, expect to see Allen head fine-thread screws at 12, 9 and 3 o’clock that accomplish the same thing.
 Whether classic or late-model, lamps pitch up or down and right or left depending on what you want them to do.